Long Buckby: Sport

+Rugby Union

+Long Buckby Rugby Football Club, the oldest continuously operating Rugby Union club in the East Midlands region, was founded in 1875 and is located on Station Road, next to the football and cricket clubs. fielding three senior sides, a colts team and several other junior teams, the club celebrated its 150th anniversary in 2025.

+The club has a licensed clubhouse which was opened for its previous major anniversary in 1975.
+The club's colours have historically been green and gold, though other colours have occasionally been used, navy blue has been incorporated significantly more in recent years.
+The club's emblem is a castle with an archway with a cross above.

+Association Football

 Long Buckby A.F.C. plays at Station Road.
 They are members of the United Counties League First Division.
 The club's highest achievement was reaching the 2nd round of the FA Vase in 1985–86.
 The club's most successful players include Gary Mills, Darren Harman, Alex McKenzie, Dan Holman and Richard Ryan.
 The football club on the same site as the rugby union club has its own clubhouse and a second pitch which the reserves and Sunday League sides use.

-Long Buckby Rugby Football Club was founded in 1875 fielding three senior sides, a colts team and other junior teams.
-All are given coaching by qualified rugby coaches.
-Club training nights include week nights.
-Youth rugby is on Sundays.
-The club has a licensed clubhouse.
-The club's colours are green.
-Its emblem is a castle with an archway with a cross above.

 Tennis tournament

-Long Buckby Tennis Tournament is an event which started in 1907, and is played annually in mid-July on the sports ground, It is a doubles tournament with each couple playing all the others in their section.
+The Long Buckby Tennis Tournament is an event which started in 1907, and is played annually in mid-July on the sports ground.
+It is a doubles tournament with each team playing all the others in their section.